brefphp/extra-php-extensions/Readme.md

 Note that the "Memcached" layer provides both extension for [Memcache](https://pecl.php.net/package/memcache) and [Memcached](https://pecl.php.net/package/memcached).

 Note that you cannot use both the built-in imagick extension and imagick extension from this package.
-This version of imagick is built against newer version of ImageMagick than the built-in one and provides webp support.
+This version of imagick is built against newer version of ImageMagick than the built-in one and provides heic and webp support.

 ### Blackfire installation